Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 This tutorial implements a Convolutional Neural Network classifier on [AMD Versal™ AI Edge Series Gen 2](https://www.amd.com/en/products/adaptive-socs-and-fpgas/versal/gen2/ai-edge-series.html) for radio signal classification.

-The model architecture follows what is defined in [[1]].
-DeepSig Dataset 2018.01A [[2]] is used to train the model.
-This tutorial example illustrates a number of key topics fundamental to custom coding machine learning designs using the AIE API including:
+The model architecture follows [[1]].
+This tutorial trains the model on DeepSig Dataset 2018.01A [[2]].
+This tutorial example shows a number of key topics fundamental to custom coding machine learning designs using the AIE API including:

 * Using multi-node matrix multiply intrinsics to vectorize ConvNet layer compute workloads
 * Using 2D addressing patterns of memory tiles to access layer I/O in the order required for consumption by the compute